News

 The #set! directive now supports injection.self and injection.parent for injecting either the current node's language or the parent LanguageTree's language, respectively.

-Added vim.treesitter.query.edit(), for live editing of treesitter queries.
+vim.treesitter.query.edit() allows live editing of treesitter queries.

 Improved error messages for query parsing.